07 February 2026

 German postcard by Ross Verlag, no. 5005/2, 1930-1931.
 Photo: Fox.
 Publicity still for The Trail of '98 (Clarence Brown, 1928).

+Dolores del Río was born Maria de los Dolores Asunsolo Lopez-Negrete in 1905 in Durango, Mexico.
+She was the daughter of Jesus Leonardo Asunsolo Jacques, who worked as a bank director, and Antonia Lopez-Negrete.
+They were members of the high class until the Mexican Revolution, when they lost all their assets.
 It was around this time that Dolores began dreaming of becoming an actress.
 On her mother's side, Dolores was a cousin of the Mexican filmmaker Julio Bracho and the Mexican actors Ramón Novarro and Andrea Palma.
 Besides acting, she also enjoyed dancing, especially ballet.
 While studying dancing, she would earn money by dancing for the rich families of the Mexican aristocracy.

-A few years later, Dolores moved to Mexico City where she was discovered by director Edwin Carewe.
+A few years later, Dolores moved to Mexico City, where she was discovered by director Edwin Carewe.
 He was so entranced by her that he became her agent, manager, producer and director.
 In 1925, she made her debut in the film Joanna (Edwin Carewe, 1925), starring Dorothy Mackaill.
 Because of her exotic looks, she was cast in a vamp role.
-Unfortunately, her part in the film was only about 5 minutes long and she was billed as Dorothy Del Rio in the credits.
-Carewe reassured her that the little that she appeared in the film looked extremely good and the public became interested in her.
+Unfortunately, her part in the film was only about 5 minutes long, and she was billed as Dorothy Del Rio in the credits.
+Carewe reassured her that the little that she appeared in the film looked extremely good, and the public became interested in her.

-Her second film was High Steppers (Edwin Carewe, 1926), starring Mary Astor and Del Río taking the second female credit.
+Her second film was High Steppers (Edwin Carewe, 1926), starring Mary Astor and Del Río, taking the second female credit.
 Carewe began promoting her as 'the female Valentino'.
 In the comedy Pals First (Edwin Carewe, 1926), he gave Del Río her first starring role.
 The films were not blockbusters, but helped to increase Del Río's popularity.
 Then, she was named a WAMPAS Baby Star along with Joan Crawford, Mary Astor, Fay Wray and Janet Gaynor, and Del Rio appeared in the hit film What Price Glory?
 (Raoul Walsh, 1926).

+In 1927, Dolores was cast in the film The Loves of Carmen (Raoul Walsh, 1927).
+The first version, made 10 years earlier, had starred Theda Bara in the title role, but director Raoul Walsh decided to try it with a leading lady who was actually of Latin descent.
+Her background in dance certainly added to her convincing portrayal.
+Another box office hit was Resurrection (Edwin Carewe, 1927).
 The following year, she had another career boost.
-United Artists signed Dolores up and she appeared in the film Ramona (Edwin Carewe, 1928), and also recorded the theme song.
-The film did have a synchronized score, but it was not considered a talkie.
+United Artists signed Dolores up for the film Ramona (Edwin Carewe, 1928), and she also recorded the theme song.
+The film did have a synchronised score, but it was not considered a talkie.
 The theme song was heard on the radio with great strength both in the United States and Europe, and helped to increase the enormous success of the film.
-Del Rio made an extensive promotional tour in Euopa.
+Del Rio made an extensive promotional tour in Europe.

 German postcard by Ross Verlag, no. 1917/3, 1927-1928.
 Photo: United Artists.
 Publicity still for Resurrection (Edwin Carewe, 1927) with Rod La Rocque.